AlbrechtL/welle.io/README.md

 [welle.io](https://www.welle.io) [![Build Status](https://travis-ci.org/AlbrechtL/welle.io.svg?branch=master)](https://travis-ci.org/AlbrechtL/welle.io)
 =====================
-This repository contains the implementation of a simple DAB/DAB+ receiver.
+This repository contains the implementation of a SDR DAB/DAB+ receiver.
+Please see the project website https://www.welle.io for a user oriented documentation.

-It is fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.
+welle.io is fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.

-The receiver supports terrestrial DAB and DAB+ reception with as input the sample stream from an airspy, an rtl_sdr, an rtl_tcp server or an I/Q RAW file (for developers).
-Additionnaly, there are optional bindings to [SoapySDR](https://github.com/pothosware/SoapySDR) that allow you to use the LimeSDR.
-Connect your antenna to `RX1_W`.

-For a user oriented documentation please see the project site https://www.welle.io.

 Table of contents
 ====